-Required for Choral-General music majors.
+Required for the choral-general concentration of the Music Education major.
 Open to other music majors who have completed MUP 232.
 Emphasis on accompaniments, ensemble playing, score reading, advanced harmonizations, repertoire, technique, and improvisation.
 2 hours per week.
 May not be taken for audit.
 Prerequisites: MUP 232 (or proficiency); placement examination.

 MUP 302 Advanced Class Piano.
-(1) S Required for Choral-General majors.
+(1) S

+Required for the choral-general concentration of the Music Education major.
 Open to other music majors who have completed MUP 301.
 A sequential continuation of MUP 301 skills that include both group and studio instruction.
 2 hours per week.
 May not be taken for audit.
-Prerequisites: MUP 301 (or proficiency): placement examination.
+Prerequisites: MUP 301 (or proficiency); placement examination.